tmehta813/javadesignpatterns/README.md

 # Java Design Patterns
 ## Design patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system. <br />
-### i've tried my best to pick easiest examples.
-Hopefully it'll help you to solve complex design problems.
+### I've tried my best to pick easiest examples, hopefully it'll help you to solve complex design problems.
  Abstract Factory Pattern <br />
  Singleton Pattern <br />
  Builder Pattern <br />